ballerina-platform/ballerina-library/docs/adding-a-new-ballerina-module.md

 ##### The `process-load-test-result.yml` workflow script [Optional]

 This workflow script is used to process the load test results of a module.
 It is needed only if the module has load tests.
-The status of this workflow is displayed on the Standard Library Dashboard under the `Load Test Results` column.
+The status of this workflow is displayed on the Ballerina Library Dashboard under the `Load Test Results` column.

 >**Note:** In case of a failure of this workflow due to non-persistent issue, close the failed pull request, delete the branch that sent the pull request, and re-run the failed workflow.